SalomePlatform/jobmanager/doc/job.rst

                          It's often a problem with the selected resource.
 **Failed**               This state means that the execution of the job in the resource failed.
 **Error**                This state is used when a job is loaded and that it cannot be followed.
 It
-                         mainly happens when a job into a *ssh* resource is running. if the list is saved, it will an error when the list will be loaded. *ssh* resource cannot be followed.
+                         mainly happens when a job was launched into a *ssh* resource.
+If the list is saved, an error will happen when the list is loaded (*ssh* resource cannot be followed).
 ======================== ==============================================================================